All right, 16 days Americans trapped behind enemy lines, and it looks like, well, we're not going to get that many.

 Now, by the way, I said Congressman Mike McCall, but it was Congressman Mike Waltz who was on the program.

-He was the one that just came out of a meeting, came on the show, and said, Well, that's funny that they're saying under 1,500, because I just sat in a meeting with the State Department and they told us over 4,000.
+He was the one that just came out of a meeting, came on the show and said, well, that's funny that they're saying under 1,500 because I just sat in a meeting with the State Department and they told us over 4,000.

-Uh Louis Gomer, what are you hearing?
+Louis Gomert, what are you hearing?

-Well, I'm hearing that they're gonna that once the deadline passes tomorrow uh at midnight in Afghanistan, that there's gonna be a lot more than 250 that are stranded there, they're just gonna do like this administration has done to our friends,
+Well, I'm hearing that once the deadline passes tomorrow at midnight in Afghanistan, that there's going to be a lot more than 250 that are stranded there.

-our allies, and there's a bunch of those Afghans that fought with our people, fought for our people, uh back in 2002 and 2002, they're being left to be murdered.
+They're just going to do like this administration has done to our friends, our allies, and there's a bunch of those Afghans that fought with our people, fought for our people back in 2001 and 2002.

 What was left went into Pakistan in early 2002?